BrandonCorey/js_139/study_guide.md

     return sortCopy(callback, array)
   }
 }

 const sortAsc = makeSorter((a, b) => a - b);
 sortAsc([6, 3, 7, 2]); // [ 2, 3, 6, 7 ]
 ```
 ### Private Data ###
-Private Data is data that is impossible to access from outside the scope where the data is defined
+Private Data is data that is inaccessible from outside the scope where the data is defined
 - Closures allow us to store private data that cannot be accessed  outside of the function that created the closure
 - Private data is desirable as it forces users to use the methods we provide to interract with that data instead of interracting with it directly
   - This helps with data integrity